airyland/pic-smaller/README.md

 ## Usage

-Pic smaller has been deployed to [`vercel`](https://vercel.com/), you can use it by visiting the URL [pic-smaller.vercel.app](https://pic-smaller.vercel.app).
+Small.im has been deployed to [`vercel`](https://vercel.com/), you can use it by visiting the URL [pic-smaller.vercel.app](https://pic-smaller.vercel.app).
 Due to the GFW, Chinese users can use it by visiting the URL [picsmaller.com](https://picsmaller.com/)

 > [picsmaller.com](https://picsmaller.com/) is a new domain that has just been applied for.
 The old domain [txx.cssrefs.com](https://txx.cssrefs.com/) is still accessible, but will be expired on `2025-02-22` and payment will not continue.
 Please use the latest domain to access the service.

 ## Develop

-Pic smaller is a [Vite](https://vitejs.dev/) + [React](https://react.dev/) project, you have to get familiar with them first.
+Small.im is a [Vite](https://vitejs.dev/) + [React](https://react.dev/) project, you have to get familiar with them first.
 It uses modern browser technologies such as `OffscreenCanvas`, `WebAssembly`, and `Web Worker`.
 You should also be familiar with them before developing.

 ```bash
 # Clone the repo